BarryClarke/Testing/README.md

 # The Iris Dataset
 ![The Iris Family](/Images/iris-machinelearning.png)
 ## Scope
-To summarize and present analysis of Fischer's Iris data set.
+To summarize and present analysis of Fisher's Iris data set.
 Programming and Scripting Module project 2019 [See here for instructions](https://github.com/ianmcloughlin/project-pands/raw/master/project.pdf)
 ## Table of Contents
 1. Background